-Where the University's Research Degrees Board decides that the degree be not awarded and that no re-examination be permitted, the examiners shall prepare an agreed statement of the deficiencies of the thesis submission and the reason for their recommendation.
+Where the University's Research Degrees Board decides that the degree be not awarded and that no re-examination be permitted, the examiners shall prepare an agreed statement of the deficiencies of the thesis/dissertation submission and the reason for their recommendation.
 This statement shall be forwarded to the University by the Chair of the oral examination.

 In all cases where a submission is failed, or where the degree awarded is other than that for which the submission was submitted, a panel of enquiry shall be set up to investigate the reasons.
-This shall report its conclusions to the University's Research Degrees Board, and appropriate action shall be agreed and implemented.
+This shall report its conclusions to the University Research Degrees Board, and appropriate action shall be agreed and implemented.

-A candidate shall be deemed to have withdrawn owing to lapse of time if the dissertation has not been submitted before the completion of the maximum period of study, and no application for an extension of time has been received by the Faculty.
+A candidate shall be deemed to have withdrawn owing to lapse of time if the thesis/dissertation has not been submitted before the completion of the maximum period of study, and no application for an extension of time has been received by the Dean/School Research Director/Institute for Work Based Learning Head of Research and Research Degrees/School Research Team (as appropriate) or the partner institution research team.
 Application from the candidate to allow submission after this time must be made to University's Research Degrees Board which shall grant permission for this only in exceptional circumstances.